 How tracekey can offer support

 In view of the current changes regarding the Alert Management System, it is obvious that EMVO will pay more attention to this in the future.
 After all, it is an important means of preventing counterfeit medicines and making the supply chain safer.
 In terms of the costs involved, business process outsourcing is not out of the ordinary here.
 Especially we at tracekey, have the possibility to take care of the complete alert management process for manufacturers.
+We can also provide support with business partner management.
 Thanks to our years of experience, we have the necessary know-how to proceed efficiently and make life easier for our customers.
 Especially financially, this can be a relief.